What Are Pink Stains in the Bathroom?

 For your shower curtain, remove the entire fabric from your bathroom and toss it in the laundry machine along with a cup of baking soda, and a cup of distilled white vinegar.
 Wash your curtain as usual, and let it air dry before placing it back into your bathroom.

 For other bathroom surfaces, make a spray out of one part vinegar, and one part water to kill off the pink mold.
 First clean the area with a proper disinfectant, then use the vinegar spray to spray down the surfaces, and discourage the bacteria from forming new colonies in your bathroom.

 The Best Ways to Prevent Pink Stains

 The best way to prevent these stains from getting into your bathroom is to clean your home regularly.
 Particularly during the summer months when the pink mold is most active, clean through each part of your bathroom: from the shower to the toilets, before the problem occurs again.

 Keep your bathroom dry, and the humidity at its lowest.
 Turn on a ventilation fan to keep the air circulation running, and open a couple of windows to decrease humidity.
 Keep your toilets clean as well, to prevent the bacterial colonies from making homes in them.

 The Best Solution

 House cleaning is the ultimate solution to keep any organism or stain away from your home.
 We at Luce Home can thoroughly clean, sanitize, and disinfect your home so you won't have to worry about stains forming anywhere in your house.
-Our professional cleaners are always ready to provide you with a sparkling clean home - happiness guaranteed!
+Our professional home cleaners in Singapore are always ready to provide you with a sparkling clean home - happiness guaranteed!

 Check out our website for more information, and give us a call so we can schedule your house cleaning at a time convenient for you.